itlinux/vagrant-k8/README.md

-# Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm
+# Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm  on VMware Fusion

 ## Documentation
 Original REPO and docs can be found here: